jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 #### Header Bidding with DFP

-When DFP is set as the mediation layer, "floorPriceCents" and "floorPriceCurrency" does not need to be set.
+When DFP is set as the mediation layer, "floorPriceCents" and "floorPriceCurrency" do not need to be set.

 ```
 jwplayer("myElement").setup({
   "file": "http://example.com/myVideo.mp4",
   "advertising": {
-    "client": "vast",
+    "client": "googima",
-    "schedule": "myvmap.xml",
+    "tag": "mytag.xml",
     "bids": {
       "settings": {
         "mediationLayerAdServer": 'dfp',